inex/IXP-Manager/docs/provisioning-api.md

 names the schema actually uses.

-For connections, `ipv4address` / `ipv6address` are replaced rather than added to, since they must also accept `"auto"`. `rate_limit` and `autoneg` are added: both are columns of `PhysicalInterface` and both are exported to the switch configuration generator, but the v7.3.1 wizard request does not list them.
+For connections, `ipv4address` / `ipv6address` are replaced rather than added to, since they must also accept `"auto"`.
+Only the address *type* is relaxed - the wizard's conditional requirement stays, so an enabled address family still demands an address.
+The delta adds the fields the wizard has no form control for: `name`, `description`, `mtu`, `lag_framing`, `fastlacp` and `busyhost`.

+(`rate_limit` and `autoneg` were in that delta until this branch was rebased from v7.3.1 onto `main`, where upstream had added them to the wizard request itself.
+RulesParityTest failed on exactly that, which is what it is for.)

 ## Concurrency